mmontag/chip-player-js/README.md

 ### Notes
 * To compile for DOS via DJGPP on Linux, use `cmake/djgpp/djgpp-cmake.sh` script which a wrapper over CMake to pass DJGPP's stuff required for build

+# License
+The library is licensed under in it's parts LGPL 2.1+, GPL v2+, GPL v3+, and MIT.
+* Nuked OPL3 emulators are licensed under LGPL v2.1+.
+* DosBox OPL3 emulator is licensed under GPL v2+.
+* Chip interfaces are licensed under LGPL v2.1+.
+* File Reader class and MIDI Sequencer is licensed under MIT.
+* WOPL reader and writer module is licensed under MIT.
+* Other parts of library are licensed under GPLv3+.

 ## Available CMake options